wasmCloud/wasmcloud.com/docs/cli/keys.md

 ```

 ### `get`
-This subcommand retrives a key pair and prints its contents.
+This subcommand retrieves a key pair and prints its contents.

 #### Usage
 ```